 "The standard for design is known as H-20 loading, which members and sizes with a safety factor of 3 must be such as to sustain loads of 20-ton trucks on each traffic lane 10 feet apart."

 Costello had been born in Sheffield in 1891 in "the 1740 House at the corner of Bow Wow Road and Giberson Road," he told me.
-He studied civil engineering at The City College in New York City and at Rensselaer Polytechnic Institute, graduating with the class
+He studied civil engineering at The City College in New York City and at Rensselaer Polytechnic Institute, graduating with the class of 1912.

 That covered bridge in Shef field has since been re placed.
 As to the Ashley Falls bridge that is still in use, Costello noted that when work began, there were three bridges at the river crossing: One for highway, one for railroad and one for trolley.